aronium/mailgun-wrapper/README.md

 ### Installing

-Clone repo or download a ZIP file with source files and open *MailGunWrapper.sln* in Visual Studio.
+Clone repo or download a ZIP file with source files and open *MailgunWrapper.sln* in Visual Studio.

 First project build will update NuGet dependencies automatically.